*To translate this webpage from your mobile device, click "Menu" then click "Translate" and select your language.

 Social distancing, face coverings & PPE

-Students, staff and visitors to our schools will be expected to wear face coverings indoors and outside, including on the school bus, as six-foot physical distancing may not be possible in every instance.
-Students will be allowed to remove face coverings during meals, instruction, and for short breaks so long as they maintain appropriate social distance.
+Students, staff and visitors to our schools will be expected to wear face coverings indoors, including on the school bus.
+Students will be allowed to remove face coverings during meals and for short breaks so long as they maintain appropriate social distance.
 Students who are unable to medically tolerate a face covering will not be required to wear one.

 Face coverings will be provided to students and staff, if needed, at no cost.
-Acceptable face coverings for COVID-19 include, but are not limited to, cloth-based coverings and surgical masks that cover both the mouth and nose.
+Acceptable face coverings for COVID-19 include, but are not limited to, 2-ply cloth-based coverings and surgical masks that cover both the mouth and nose.
 Note: Masks with vents are prohibited by the CDC and are not allowed in school.
 Neck gaitors are prohibited as they are single layer and do not provide adequate protection.

-An employee is allowed to wear their own acceptable face covering if they choose (with the above exceptions of vented masks and neck gaitors).
+Employees and students are allowed to wear their own acceptable face covering if they choose (with the above exceptions of vented masks and neck gaitors).
 Employees with healthcare provider documentation stating they are not medically able to tolerate face covering will not be required to do so.